US official lays out new details on Gaza ceasefire talks, says Netanyahu comments on Philadelphi Corridor not constructive - KESQ

 By Kevin Liptak, Alex Marquardt and Jennifer Hansler, CNN

-(CNN) — A prospective hostage and ceasefire agreement between Israel and Hamas is 90% completed, but disputes remain over the exchange of prisoners for hostages and the redeployment of Israeli forces in Gaza, according to a senior US administration official.
+(CNN) — A prospective hostage and ceasefire agreement between Israel and Hamas is 90% completed, but disputes remain over the exchange of prisoners for hostages and the redeployment of Israeli forces in Gaza, according to a senior US administration official and others familiar with the matter.

-US officials, with Qatar and Egypt, have for months worked to broker a deal to bring an end to the nearly year-long conflict.
-Those negotiations have taken on new urgency following the killings of six hostages held by Hamas in Gaza.
+American officials, with Qatar and Egypt, have for months worked to broker a deal to bring an end to the nearly year-long conflict.
+Those negotiations have taken on new urgency following the killings of six hostages held by Hamas in Gaza, and American officials have said they are preparing to present a “final” offer to the parties soon.

+It’s not the first time over the past several months that US negotiators have described the talks as entering their end stage, only for hopes to be dashed.
+That’s a reality US officials have acknowledged in recent days.

+The painstaking negotiations have prompted the families of the remaining Americans held by Hamas to press the White House to explore a separate agreement with Hamas that would secure the release of their relatives.
+So far, US officials have said they are focused only on the larger deal.

 The agreement itself makes no mention of the length of the Egypt-Gaza border known as the Philadelphi Corridor, the official told reporters on a call on Wednesday.
 Netanyahu has held two news conferences this week to argue that maintaining permanent control of the corridor is vital to Israeli security.